 PHA grants

 The Early Career Mentored Scientist Award provides $65,000 for one year to support PH-related research proposals that were favorably reviewed but not funded by the National Institutes of Health Early Career Award (K award).
 The grant offers bridge funding to help early-career investigators generate preliminary data needed to strengthen and resubmit their proposals.
-Letters of intent are due Sept.
-22, 2025.
+The letter of intent/application process for 2026 is closed, except for those invited to apply.

 Grant amount: Up to $65,000.